Saltwater Creek Master Plan (completed)

-Council has engaged JDA Co. to work with the community and key stakeholders to identify a future vision and associated actions for this waterway.
+In 2022, Council engaged JDA Co. to work with the community and key stakeholders to identify a future vision and associated actions for this waterway.

 Where is Saltwater Creek?